Kiip

 Kiip was a mobile advertising network.
 It was co-founded by Brian Wong, Courtney Guertin, and Amadeus Demarzi in 2010.

-Instead of digital rewards, Kiip provided consumers with tangible rewards, like a bottle of water for every eight miles run by a user.
+Kiip provided users with tangible rewards, such as a bottle of water for every eight miles run by a user in a game.
 Kiip's rewards platforms was designed for in-app engagement.

 History

 Wong, at 19, developed the idea for Kiip on an airplane, when he observed its passengers on their iPads.
 Many passengers were playing games, where the games' advertisements took up screen space that couldn't be used by the game itself.
 Wong hypothesized that instead, games could leverage moments of achievement—such as level ups and high scores—with a rewards program where advertisers could make consumer offers.

-In July 2010, Wong teamed with Courtney Guertin and Amadeus Demarzi to found the company, Kiip raised $300,000 in seed capital from True Ventures, Vast Ventures, Paige Craig, Rohan Oza, Keith Belling, Joe Stump, and Chris Redlitz.
-In subsequent A and B rounds, Kiip has raised a total of $15.4 million from investors including Relay Ventures, Hummer Winblad Venture Partners, Interpublic Group, American Express Ventures, Digital Garage, Crosslink Capital, True Ventures, Venture51, Transmedia Capital, and Verizon Ventures.
+In July 2010, Wong teamed with Courtney Guertin and Amadeus Demarzi to found the company, and raised $300,000 in seed capital from True Ventures, Vast Ventures, Paige Craig, Rohan Oza, Keith Belling, Joe Stump, and Chris Redlitz.
+In subsequent A and B rounds, Kiip had raised a total of $15.4 million from investors including Relay Ventures, Hummer Winblad Venture Partners, Interpublic Group, American Express Ventures, Digital Garage, Crosslink Capital, True Ventures, Venture51, Transmedia Capital, and Verizon Ventures.
 In 2016 they received a Series C round of $12 million, for a total of $32 million.
 In October 2017, Kiip expanded its mobile rewards platform to Amazon’s Fire TV.

 Platform

 The company said Kiip had about 75 million users per month across about 400 apps by 2013.
-The company had offices in San Francisco, New York City, Los Angeles, Chicago, Vancouver, London, Bogota, and Tokyo.
+The company had offices in San Francisco, New York City, Los Angeles, Chicago, Vancouver, London, Bogotá, and Tokyo.
 Apps using Kiip include games and fitness apps such as RunKeeper.
 The company had also integrated its system with productivity apps, such as Any.do and Finish 2.0.
 Kiip is also integrated with the Yahoo!
 Japan app, which was the first time Yahoo!
 Japan has integrated a third-party service into its app.
 Clients included 7-Eleven, Amazon, American Apparel, Campbell's, Ford, Hasbro, Macy's, McDonald's, Mondelēz International (formerly Kraft Foods), Pepsi, Procter & Gamble, Sony Music, Unilever, Verizon and Wrigley.

 The company's platform offered real-world rewards to mobile users.
 It used developer tool software called Kiip Neon.
 In 2014, Kiip formed a strategic partnership with IPG to release a mobile usage study.